MetadataWorks/ipcc_ddc_cgi/README.md

 http://apps.ipcc-data.org/cgi-bin/ddc_nav/dataset=ar4_gcm

+Linked to from [Model output described in the 2007 IPCC Fourth Assessment Report (SRES scenarios), multi-year means](http://www.ipcc-data.org/sim/gcm_clim/SRES_AR4/index.html) (labelled as "DDC file navigator").

 ## query

 The `query` script simply provides a form through which users can submit a query.

 http://apps.ipcc-data.org/cgi-bin/query

+Linked to from [Technical Guidelines, Fact Sheets and other Supporting Material](http://www.ipcc-data.org/guidelines/index.html) (we should probably retire this one).

 ## obsolete

-Some obsolete scripts, retained for a while in case something has been overlooked.
+Some obsolete scripts, retained for a while in case something has been overlooked